amilkyboi/netnate/README.md

 - [x] Understand content organization and begin creating pages.
 - [x] Get a workable outline of website structure.
 - [x] Update the theme.
-- [ ] Create first post.
+- [x] Create first post.
-- [ ] Make working series, categories, and tags pages.
+- [x] Make working series, categories, and tags pages.
-- [ ] Create an about page.
+- [x] Create an about page.
+- [x] Fork a Hugo theme and implement upgrades.
+- [ ] Implement a custom color theme.